 Typically, the action the copywriter is moving the reader to is purchasing.
 Copywriting is not necessarily an hourly job, it’s best quoted in a lump sum because the value of the written words are directly proportional to the effect that it will achieve for the client.

 Let’s look at an example.
 A client of mine once paid a copywriter, let’s call him Tom, $15,000 for a set of 72 short emails spanning a number of email sequences.
 Now if you do the math that comes out to a whopping $208.33 per email!
 You might be thinking “Holy sh*t, I write emails all the time!”
-The key here is that Tom is good at what he does, he’s crafter the art of persuasion, selling, but not selling too hard.
+The key here is that Tom is good at what he does, he’s crafted the art of persuasion, selling, but not selling too hard.
 He works on his craft.
 He reads the books, he follows the right blogs, he continues to take classes to learn more and he studies other master copywriters.
 The client is not paying Tom for each email, the client is paying for the VALUE that Tom provides.

 Let’s go deeper.
-One set of these emails were designed to capture sales from people who had come to the website and left.
+One set of these emails was designed to capture sales from people who had come to the website and left.
 Let’s call the customer Ashley.
 She comes to Website XYZ, enters her email for more information, looks around for a while, is interested but decides not to purchase at that time.
 This could be for any number of reasons.
 Maybe her wallet is upstairs, maybe her dog scratched at the door and needed to go out, maybe her phone rang, maybe her computer crashed.
 Whatever the reason, she clicks off the webpage and forgets about the product.

 Think copywriting might be for you?